csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 ### Mac OS X

-The Mac OS X installers are the files ending in *.dmg*.
-Look for the latest version of Csound for your particular system, for example a Universal binary for 10.9 will be called something like:
-*csound6.06-OSX-universal.dmg*.
-When you double click the downloaded file, you will have a disk image on your desktop, with the Csound installer, CsoundQt and a readme file.
+The Mac OS X installers are the files ending in *.dmg*, for instance *Csound6.14.0-MacOS_x86_64.dmg*.
+When you double click the downloaded file, you will have a disk image on your desktop, with the Csound installer, CsoundQt and a *readme* file.
 Double-click the installer and follow the instructions.
 Csound and the basic Csound utilities will be installed.
 To install the CsoundQt frontend, you only need to move it to your Applications folder.